 Section 7.10 of the Graduate School Handbook

 Decision.
 Only the final oral examination committee members, including the Graduate Faculty Representative are to be present for discussion of the doctoral candidate’s performance and the decision about the outcome.
 After discussion, the satisfactory/unsatisfactory decision is reached by means of a vote.
-Each examiner indicates judgment by posting their decision on the Report on Final Examination in GRADFORMS that must be submitted to the Graduate School preferably within 24 hours of the examination’s completion, but no later than the posted deadline for the autumn or spring semester or summer term of graduation.
+Each examiner indicates judgment by posting their decision on the Report on Final Examination in GRADFORMS that should be submitted to the Graduate School within 24 hours of the examination’s completion, but no later than the posted deadline for the autumn or spring semester or summer term of graduation.

 The examination is expected to follow all established university policies.

 Satisfactory.
 The doctoral candidate is considered to have completed the final oral examination successfully only when the decision of the final oral examination committee (including the GFR) is unanimously affirmative.

 Unsatisfactory.
 If the examination is judged unsatisfactory, the final oral examination committee must decide whether the doctoral candidate will be permitted to take a second final oral examination and must record that decision on the Report on Final Examination.
 Should the GFR cast the only negative vote at the conclusion of the examination, the matter will be referred to the Graduate School for review.
 Typically, second attempts are only reserved for situations in which the doctoral candidate has met almost every requirement of the final oral exam examination (namely, originality, independence of thought, the ability to synthesize and interpret and the quality of research presented), but needs to make minor adjustments or improvements.